-- 2.5.5.
-Until 2011 the statutory schools census collected information on pupils' usual, main mode of travel to school32.
-The Department for Education collated this data to identify origin-destination flows at Lower Super Output Area scale.
-These are smaller areas of statistical geography which had populations of between 1,000 and 3,000 at the time of the 2011 census.
-The PCT was further developed during 2019 to display this travel school data; however the network planning for the Portsmouth LCWIP was already completed by this stage. - 2.5.6.
-The most significant cycling flows to schools (greater than 50 pupils) are summarised below: - Admiral Lord Nelson School: 121 pupils usually cycling to school, with the greatest share originating from residential areas west of the railway, via Burrfields Road; - City of Portsmouth Boys' School (now Trafalgar School), Hilsea: 81 pupils usually cycling to school, mostly originating to the south, in neighbourhoods either side of London Road; and - Springfield Secondary School, Drayton: 72 pupils usually cycling to school, mostly from the Drayton and Cosham areas.
+- The most significant cycling flows to schools (greater than 50 pupils) are summarised below: 2.5.7. - Admiral Lord Nelson School: 121 pupils usually cycling to school, with the greatest share originating from residential areas west of the railway, via Burrfields Road; - City of Portsmouth Boys' School (now Trafalgar School), Hilsea: 81 pupils usually cycling to school, mostly originating to the south, in neighbourhoods either side of London Road; - Springfield Secondary School, Drayton: 72 pupils usually cycling to school, mostly from the Drayton and Cosham areas.